The archery safety rules are a vital set of guidelines to be followed by archers to safeguard the players and the audiences.

 How the archery is done safely?

 Archery is a safe sport built with multiple safety measures from the preparation time of the performance period.
 The archers load the arrows to the bow only when setting their eyes upon the target.
 Since the archer has plenty of time to check out the ambiance and surrounding areas before the aiming and releasing the string.
-Let us learn the basic safety measures followed in the following article.

 The list of archery safety rules to follow and be safe.